A Chiastic Reconfiguration Of Zechariah 1-6

 I answered, “I see a flying scroll, twenty cubits long and ten cubits wide.”

-3 And he said to me, “This is the curse that is going out over the whole land; according [a] to what it says on one side, every thief will be purged [b], and according to what it says on the other, everyone who swears falsely will be purged [c].
-4 The Lord Almighty declares, ‘I will send it out, and it will enter the house of the thief and the house of anyone who swears falsely by my name.
+3 And he said to me, “This is the curse that is going out over the whole land; for example, here it says that every thief will be purged, and, for instance, here it says that everyone who swears falsely will be purged [b].
+4 The Lord Almighty declares, ‘I will send it out, and it will enter the house of the thief and the house of the one [c] who swears falsely by my name.
 It will remain in that house and destroy it completely, both its timbers and its stones.’”

 5 Then the angel who was speaking to me came forward and said to me, “Look up and see what is appearing.”